 On Travelsphere’s guided holiday to Vietnam tour you’ll not only get to watch a traditional water puppet show, but you’ll also get to go backstage for an exclusive visit.
 Who knows, with this special access, if you keep your eyes peeled you might just be able to work out exactly how the puppeteers perform this traditional and mysterious art form.

 Every Travelsphere holiday offers exceptional value for money.
-Included in the price are return scheduled flights/rail travel and internal flights, where applicable, overseas transfers and transportation, carefully chosen hotels, many meals and excursions and the services of a Travelsphere Tour Manager or Local Guide
+Included in the price are return scheduled flights/rail travel and internal flights, where applicable, overseas transfers and transportation, carefully chosen hotels, many meals and excursions and the services of a Travelsphere Holiday Director or Local Guide

 Learn more about guided holidays to Vietnam